saasquatch/saasquatch-java-sdk/README.md

 TODO

+## Unstable APIs

+Anything marked with the `@Beta` or `@Internal` annotations, as well as anything under the package `com.saasquatch.sdk.internal`, are either experimental or considered private API, and can be modified or removed without warning.

 ## Development

 This project uses a simple Maven build.
 Compile wilth `mvn compile` and run tests with `mvn test`.